-CATCH Canine Academy Mentor Trainer
+Jessica Wheatcraft, CDBC, CPDT-KA AKC CGC Evaluator CATCH Canine Academy Mentor Trainer

-Jessica is a Certified Dog Behavior Consultant (CDBC) through the International Association of Animal Behavior Consultants, and a Certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA) through the Certification Council of Professional Dog Trainers.
-She is also a Professional Member of the Pet Professional Guild, an AKC CGC Evaluator, a mentor trainer for the CATCH Canine Trainers Academy, and serves on the Application Review Committee at IAABC.
-She demonstrates a commitment to ongoing education by continually expanding her knowledge through study, seminars, and conferences by some of the top experts in the industry.
+Jessica is a Certified Dog Behavior Consultant (CDBC) through the International Association of Animal Behavior Consultants (IAABC), a Certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA) through the Certification Council of Professional Dog Trainers (CCPDT), an AKC Canine Good Citizen Evaluator, and a mentor trainer for the CATCH Canine Trainers Academy.
+She also serves on the Application Review Committee at IAABC in addition to representing the organization at conferences and trade shows as their Booth Manager.

 Milo was found as a stray and brought into the Carlsbad county shelter.
-He was picked to be a part of the Shelter Partners for Pit Bulls program (aka The Pit Crew), where volunteers, staff, and trainers worked together to give the select group of pit bulls a better chance at being adopted.
+He was picked to be a part of the Shelter Partners for Pit Bulls program (aka The Pit Crew), where volunteers, staff, and trainers worked together to give a select group of pit bulls a better chance at being adopted.
 Jessica worked with Milo for 5 months as he patiently waited in his kennel for a real home.
 Jessica noticed that while Milo was quite rambunctious, he also had a lot of drive and was easy to train.
 Milo used his good looks, charm, and undeniable sense of humor to finally convince Jessica to adopt him and bring him home.
 He was a handful as he adjusted to life outside the shelter, but with consistent training he is now a completely different dog.
 Jessica channeled his drive into outlets such as K9 Nose Work, Canine Freestyle, and obedience training.
 Milo is Jessica’s training partner and often comes with her to work to help demonstrate behaviors, or as a decoy dog for her reactive dog clients.
 He loves being in public, and with his goofy disposition and sweet nature he helps change people’s perceptions about pit bulls one lick at a time.

 To the dog who started it all, and whose legacy lives on.
 I miss you pretty girl.